Al Rosen: Major League Baseball career

-Rosen made his first appearance in the major leagues in 1947 at the age of 23.
+Rosen made his first appearance in the major leagues in 1947 at age 23.
 In 1948, Rosen played most of the year in minor leagues with the Kansas City Blues, before joining the Indians in September.
 He played in the 1948 World Series as a reserve behind regular third baseman Ken Keltner despite only playing five games during the season after the Indians requested his inclusion on the World Series roster.
 When Keltner was traded in 1950, Rosen took over as the Indians' third baseman, leading the American League in home runs with 37, hitting more than any previous American League rookie.
 It stood as the AL rookie record until Mark McGwire surpassed it in 1987.
 He homered in four straight games in June, a feat unmatched by an Indians rookie until Jason Kipnis in 2011.
 Rosen averaged a league-best homer every 15.0 at bats, and led the league as well in HBP (10).
 He batted .287 and had 116 runs batted in, while finishing fifth in the league with 100 walks and a .543 slugging percentage.
 His 100 walks remained a team rookie record for a right-handed batter, through 2014.
 He also remained the most recent AL rookie to record at least 100 walks until Aaron Judge in 2017.
 Despite his home run title, he finished 17th in the American League MVP Award voting.

 In 1951 Rosen led the league in games played, and was fifth in the league in RBIs (102), extra-base hits (55), and walks (85).
 He batted .265, with 24 home runs.
 Rosen hit four grand slams, a team season record that was not broken until Travis Hafner hit five in 2006.

 Rosen led the American League with 105 RBIs and 297 total bases in 1952.
 He also was third in the league in runs (101) and slugging percentage (.524), fifth in hits (171) and doubles (32), sixth in home runs (28), and seventh in batting average (.302).
 On April 29, he matched the then team record of three home runs in one game, which was surpassed only when Rocky Colavito tied the Major League single-game record with four home runs on June 10, 1959.
 Rosen came in tenth in the American League MVP Award voting.